Reliable, realistic and long-lasting dentures in Swansea.

 What is the Procedure for Having a Denture Made?

-You can choose to have your denture fabricated at either Swansea Dental Practice or at Advance Family Dental.
+You can choose to have your denture fabricated at Swansea Dental Practice.
 Our dentists take detailed measurements and impressions of your mouth to fabricate the dentures.
 Every denture is designed to help support your cheeks and lips and to ensure the correct dimensions are maintained between your upper and lower jaw.

 The denture is first constructed in pink coloured wax to make sure it fits correctly and will be fully functional.
 Once your dentist is happy with this stage, the pink wax will be replaced with acrylic for the final fitting.